A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

 \subsection{Frequency Changer}

-Traditionally, frequency changers are electromechanical machines comprised of motor-generator set.
-But with the advent of solid state electronics, electronic frequency changers also became a possibility.
-Electronic frequency changers consist of a rectifier stage (AC to DC) that changes the frequency to a desired value through inverter.
-For voltage conversion a transformer can be used and it also provides galvanic isolation between input and output AC circuits.
-The electronic frequency changer has similar point of failure as any electronics-based equipment due to extreme heat from previous subsection discussions.
-Here, we discuss about the electromechanical-based frequency changers.
+Traditionally, frequency changers are electromechanical machines composed of motor-generator sets.
+But with the advent of solid-state electronics, electronic frequency changers also became a possibility.
+Electronic frequency changers consist of a rectifier stage (AC to DC) that changes the frequency to a desired value through an inverter.
+For voltage conversion, a transformer can be used, and it also provides galvanic isolation between input and output AC circuits.
+Electronic frequency changers have similar vulnerabilities to extreme heat to other electronics-based equipment discussed in previous subsections.
+Therefore, this section focuses on electromechanical frequency changers.

-\textbf{Impact of Climate Change:} The impact on frequency changers can be assessed directly by understanding the impact of ambient temperature on motor and generator.
-The primary challenge is the derating.
-Ambient temperature can decrease the efficiency of generator-transformer set (GT) which further impacts the performance of the static transformer (ST).
-The manufacturer design ratings assume the operation is maintained with ambient temperatures below 40\degree C. However, the alternator derates by 3\% for every 5\degree C increase in ambient temperature \cite{Derating_SN}.
+\textbf{Impact of Extreme Temperature Operations:} The impact on frequency changers can be assessed directly by understanding the impact of ambient temperature on the motor and generator.
+The primary challenge is derating.
+Ambient temperature can decrease the efficiency of generator-transformer set (GT), which further affects the performance of the static transformer (ST).
+Manufacturer design ratings assume that operation is maintained at ambient temperatures below 40\degree C. However, the alternator derates by 3\% for every 5\degree C increase in ambient temperature \cite{Derating_SN}.

-\textbf{Existing Methods to Measure the Impacts:} One approach to measure the impacts of extreme temperatures on the frequency changer by monitoring the ambient temperature immediately surrounding the equipment.
-Then referring the observed ambient temperature in the derating curve to understand the derated maximum current rating \cite{Harwin_Derating_SN}.
-Additionally, it is important to note the altitude since the altitude variations can result unusual ambient temperature effects on the alternator similar to voltage regulators.
+\textbf{Existing Methods to Measure the Impacts:} One approach to measure the impacts of extreme temperatures on the frequency changer is by monitoring the ambient temperature immediately surrounding the equipment, then referring the observed ambient temperature in the derating curve to understand the derated maximum current rating \cite{Harwin_Derating_SN}.
+Additionally, it is important to note the altitude.
+As in voltage regulators, altitude variations can result unusual ambient temperature effects on alternators.

-\textbf{Existing Methods to Mitigate the Impacts:} Generally, these issues are resolved by placing the frequency changer in a climate control environment/enclosure.
-This is especially useful when the climate conditions can change drastically at a specific location.
+\textbf{Existing Methods to Mitigate the Impacts:} Generally, these issues are resolved by placing the frequency changer in a climate-controlled environment or enclosure.
+This is especially useful when ambient conditions can change drastically at a specific location.